SuitUp/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Y = `[Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]`  We simply have repeated  the one anchor Y.
   - The two anchor boxes you choose should be known as a shape:
     - ![](Images/28.png)
-- So Previously, each object in training image is assigned to grid cell that contains that object’s midpoint.
+- So Previously, each object in training image is assigned to grid cell that contains that objectâs midpoint.
-- With two anchor boxes, Each object in training image is assigned to grid cell that contains object’s midpoint and anchor box for the grid cell with <u>highest IoU</u>.
+- With two anchor boxes, Each object in training image is assigned to grid cell that contains objectâs midpoint and anchor box for the grid cell with <u>highest IoU</u>.
 You have to check where your object should be based on its rectangle closest to which anchor box.
 - Example of data:
   - ![](Images/29.png)
   - Where the car was near the anchor 2 than anchor 1.